2017 Judging Panel

 Senior Director, Information Systems, Chartwell Retirement Residences

-Currently the Senior Director, Information Systems, at Chartwell Retirement Residences, John Pinard is an accomplished, innovative, results-oriented IT visionary with 25 years’ experience and broad business knowledge.
+Currently Research Director and Executive Advisor, Vendor Management at Info-Tech Research Group, John Pinard is an accomplished, innovative, results-oriented IT visionary with 30 years’ experience and broad business knowledge.
 Through positions in health care and manufacturing sectors, John has developed strong leadership, technical, communication and organizational skills, demonstrated by his successful track record of developing high performance teams that have implemented strategic, technology-based solutions to improve business performance.

 Author, Innovator, Adjunct Professor, Ryerson University